lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 In the Loda method, the idea is to project the data to a random one-dimensional subspace, form a histogram and predict the log probability of an observed data point.
 Of course this is a very poor anomaly detector, but by taking the mean of large number of these weak anomaly detectors, we end up with a good anomaly detector.

 # Questions for AIM Day

-We aim to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
+Prepared by Håkan Persson and Raazesh Sainudiin for [Combient AB](https://combient.com/).

-Specifically, the problem has the following complexities:
+We aim to explore the use of autoencoders for anomaly detection in various 'big-data' problems that have the following complexities:

 * data volumes are big and one needs distributed in-memory fault-tolerant computing frameworks such as [Apache Spark](http://spark.apache.org/)
 * learning is